The Social-Libertarian Idea

 Social-Libertarian Reforms

-Liberation, Renewal, & Social Reintegration
+For Liberation, Renewal, & Social Reintegration

 The entrepreneurial accumulation of wealth is not immoral but essential in order to enable future investments.
 Moreover, dynamic economic development is not possible without risky activities that involve the possibility of losses.
 Excessive appropriation of profits prevents the preparation for potential losses and thus hinders entrepreneurial activity itself.
 Wealth is only generated when the output of a production exceeds its costs.
 The state is obliged to keep the production costs caused by regulations low.
 Taxes, including comprehensive loss carry-forward options, must also be set at moderate levels.